Kim Se-jeong: Philanthropy

 On February 10, 2023, Kim donated ₩40 million to the Hope Bridge National Disaster Relief Association to help victims of the 2023 Turkey–Syria earthquake.

+On December 22, 2023, the Korean Autism Love Association announced that Kim has donated ₩50 million for individuals with autism (autistic individuals) and their families.
+Through character research and acting practice for the play 'Temple', Kim developed an interest in and understanding of autism, expressing the narratives of characters with diverse histories convincingly.
+Her journey led her to donate to autism and families, delivering a message of hope and support.

 Image and influence

-Kim was the main vocalist for both I.O.I and Gugudan and is known for her sweet powerful raspy voice as well as for her emotional healing songs.
-Kim cites IU, Girls' Generation's Taeyeon and Ailee as her role models in singing and often uses their songs in her practice sessions.
-Kim is oftentimes called the icon of "Flower Way" through broadcasts and media after her famous speech to her mother, "I will only let you walk on the flower road from now on," during the first elimination round of Produce 101 where she won first place.
+Kim was the vocalist for both I.O.I and Gugudan and is known for her sweet, powerful, raspy voice as well as for her emotional healing songs.
+Kim cites IU, Girls' Generation's Taeyeon, and Ailee as her role models in singing and often uses their songs in her practice sessions.
+Kim is often called the icon of "Flower Way" through broadcasts and media after her famous speech to her mother, "I will only let you walk on the flower road from now on," during the first elimination round of Produce 101 where she won first place.
 Her first solo song "Flower Way" was based on the letter Kim wrote for her mother in Talents for Sale where she was a host.
 In August 2021, she won the Multi-tainer Award at 2021 Brand of the Year Awards for her works on various entertainment field such as music, drama, variety and musicals.